 What do I need to get a freight broker bond?

-How do I get a freight broker bond?
+How to get a freight broker bond?